wazo-platform/wazo-doc/source/installation_config/configuration_wizard/index.rst

 #.
 Configure the hostname of your XiVO [1]_,
 #.
 Enter the domain name [2]_,
 #.
 Choose the ``root`` user password of the administration Web Interface,
 #.
-Configure the IP address and gateway used by your XiVO (by default it pre-fills the fields with the current IP and gateway of the network interface on which you are connected to complete the wizard steps). |warning| *The IP chosen will actually be configured on the system when the step will be validated.*
+Configure the IP address and gateway used by your XiVO (by default it pre-fills the fields with the current IP and gateway of the network interface on which you are connected to complete the wizard steps).

+   .. warning:: The IP chosen will actually be configured on the system when the step will be validated.

 #.
 Finally verify and modify if needed the DNS servers information.